Best Season for Reseeding a Lawn: A UK Guide

 Over time, even the healthiest lawns start to thin out due to:

-Reseeding thickens your lawn, fills bare patches, and improves colour and texture — leaving you with that lush, green look every gardener wants.
+Reseeding thickens your lawn, fills bare patches, and improves colour and texture — leaving you with that lush, green look every gardener wants, while helping your lawn become established and resilient.

 When Is the Best Time to Reseed in the UK?

-In the UK’s mild, temperate climate, the best times to reseed are spring and autumn.
+In the UK’s mild, temperate climate, the ideal times to reseed are spring and autumn.
+These seasons offer favorable weather conditions, such as consistent rain and mild temperatures, which are optimal for seed germination and healthy lawn growth.

 🌸 Spring Reseeding (March–May)